abatten/abatten.github.io/_tutorials/submitting_jobs_on_ozstar.md

 - `--account` is setting which group account this job belongs is associated with.

 ### Summary
 This tutorial is not meant as a comprehensive article covering all there is to know about using Slurm.
-Still hopefully, by now you feel confident enough to be able to write you own bash scripts and get jobs running on OzSTAR.
+Still, hopefully by now you feel confident enough to be able to write you own bash scripts and get jobs running on OzSTAR.

 ### Acknowledgements